-In addition many of the symptoms of HELLP syndrome mimic cobalamin deficiency and symptoms of cobalamin deficiency mimic HELLP syndrome.
+In addition, many of the symptoms of HELLP syndrome mimic cobalamin deficiency and symptoms of cobalamin deficiency mimic HELLP syndrome.

 The role of Vitamin D in hypertension is still not fully understood, but we know there is a connection between low Vitamin D preeclampsia.

-There is an interesting correlation between winter pregnancies (lack of sunlight) and preeclampsia rates.
+There is an interesting correlation between winter pregnancies (lack of sunlight) and pre-eclampsia rates.
 Vitamin D is necessary in the formation of several enzymes produced by the placenta, which are missing in preeclampsia.

 A 2017 study found a protective link between vitamin D and preeclampsia, in that it reduced the risk of recurrent preeclampsia in women who had already had a preeclampsia in a previous pregnancy.

-Vitamin D and K work together, and in combination with Calcium, Magnesium and Potassium. (more on those below)
+Vitamin D and K work together, and in combination with Calcium, Magnesium and Potassium.
+(More on those below)

-Vitamin K2 is a fat soluble vitamin that is produced through bacterial fermentation (either in the form of cultured food products, or by our digestive bacteria in our guts), or in cultured dairy products and bone marrow (bone broth).
+Vitamin K2 is a fat-soluble vitamin that is produced through bacterial fermentation (either in the form of cultured food products, or by our digestive bacteria in our guts), or in cultured dairy products and bone marrow (bone broth).
 Its role in the body is only just starting to be understood.

 Blood clotting issues in the placenta have been theorized to be a cause of preeclampsia progression.
 Preeclampsia is associated with low concentrations of protein Z.

 Protein Z is a plasma protein that regulates coagulation.
 We think of vitamin K as a nutrient that helps to prevent hemorrhaging, but what it really does is regulate blood clotting.
 Women with preeclampsia have lower concentrations of protein Z, which could be associated with a deficiency in vitamin K, and thus have issues with coagulation.
-This is why blood clotting postpartum is more common in women with preeclampsia as well.
+Therefore blood clotting postpartum is more common in women with preeclampsia as well.

-Calcium has long been associated with the progression of preeclampsia and HELLP syndromes.
+Calcium has long been associated with the progression of pre-eclampsia and HELLP syndromes.
 While most of the nutrients we are talking about work in prevention of preeclampsia from early gestation, in subsequent pregnancies, or are found deficient in preeclampsia women, calcium is the only nutrient (so far) that has been shown to reduce acute symptoms according to Cochrane.